On Convolutions, Intrinsic Dimension, and Diffusion Models: Conclusions and Future Work

 Lastly, although our results indeed justify FLIPD, they do so in the setting where the score function is perfectly learned, i.e.\ $\hat{s}=s$.
 Despite DMs being highly performant, they never perfectly recover the true score function, and discrepancies between $\hat{s}$ and $s$ can result in

 being violated.
 Indeed, \citet{kamkari2024geometric2} reported that in some instances, FLIPD can produce negative estimates of LID.
 Since \citet{kamkari2024geometric2} only proved \autoref{eq:main} when $\M$ is an affine submanifold of $\R^D$, the possibility remained that this negativity was due to the result not holding more generally; a consequence of \autoref{cor:gaussian} is that negative estimates can only be caused by $\hat{s}$ having imperfectly learned $s$.
-We believe that quantifying how much $\FLIPD{\delta_0}$ differs from $\LID$ as a function of the error incurred by $\hat{s}$ to approximate $s$ is another interesting direction for future research.
+We believe that quantifying how much $\FLIPD{\delta_0}$ differs from $\LID$ as a function of the error incurred by $\hat{s}$ to approximate $s$ is another relevant problem.
+In particular, note that if we had bounds on both the error between $s$ and $\hat{s}$, and on the error between $\nabla s$ and $\nabla \hat{s}$, as $\delta \rightarrow -\infty$, we could trivially obtain a bound on $|\nu(s, x, t(\delta)) - \nu(\hat{s}, x, t(\delta))|$ (see \autoref{eq:flipd_rate_of_change}); in turn, this would provide a bound on the LID estimation error.
+While we are aware of learning theory work bounding the error between $s$ and $\hat{s}$ \citep{chen2023score, oko2023diffusion, tang2024adaptivity, wang2024diffusion}, we are unaware of any existing bound on the error between $\nabla s$ and $\nabla \hat{s}$; finding such a bound is another interesting direction for future work.